 Cool Trends in Pools

 Over the years, pool styles have changed from large pools with small patios and decks, to today’s fantasy pools that are shallower and lack diving areas, water slides and handrails.
 Anything that might impede the view or surrounding scenery is often omitted.
 Fire pits and water sprays are more and more commonplace.
 There is also a trend to design pools to look more natural.
 Beach entries, where the deck or patio slopes gradually down into the water to create a beach effect, are popular.
 Waterfalls and large boulders placed strategically in and around the pool are more over-the-top features included in today’s pools.
-Vanishing edges or infinity pools are also the latest rage.
-Here water is filled to the top edge of the pool, streams over the edge and circulates back into the water system.
+Infinity pools are also the latest rage.
+Here, water is filled to the top edge of the pool, streams over the edge and circulates back into the water system.
 Each addition, making the pool more attractive, adds extra costs.

 Pool specialists recommend that homeowners check their finances before considering a pool.
 If a homeowner wants to install an in-ground pool with the hope of increasing the value of the property, costs can be high.
 The old adage “you get what you pay for” is true here.
 A fantasy pool can easily run $100,000 or more once the patio, decking, fencing and support structures are installed and landscaping is completed.

 Constructing a Fantasy Pool